nhgritctran/PheTK/README.md

 for example, "008.5,008.7,008.51,008.52,008.6"

 ### 5.3.
 PheWAS module
-It is recommended to run Demo example above and have a look at example cohort and phecode counts file to be familiar with input data format.
-The example files should be generated in user's current working directory.
+It is recommended to run the demo example above and have a look at the example cohort and phecode counts file to be familiar with the input data format.
+The example files should be generated in users' current working directory.

 PheWAS class is instantiated with paths to csv files of cohort data and phecode counts data, in addition to other parameters as shown in the examples below.
 It can be used in both Linux command line interface (CLI) and any Python environment, e.g., Jupyter Notebook/Lab.

-In these example, we would like to run PheWAS with phecodeX for example data generated by Demo module, with age, sex and 3 genetic PCs as covariates, and an independent variable of interest (for which PheWAS summary statistics will be generated).
+In these examples, we would like to run PheWAS with phecodeX, for example, data generated by demo module, with age, sex and 3 genetic PCs as covariates, and an independent variable of interest (for which PheWAS summary statistics will be generated).
 For each phecode, a participant must have a minimum count of 2 phecode events to be considered a case.